Thittam Poattu Thirudura Kootam: Production

 The crew began its principal photography in July 2016, with Sudhar, an independent filmmaker who was a contestant in Kalaingar TV Naalaya Iyakkunar Season 5 reality show.
 Radhakrishnan Parthiban was signed on to play Chandran's paternal uncle in the film, who leads a criminal gang involving his nephew and the characters portrayed by Satna, Chaams and Daniel.
 The film shoot was wrapped up in 37 days.

-Release

-The film was released on 27 September 2019.

 Soundtrack

 The music of this album is composed by Ashwath and lyrics by Sudhar, Niranjan Bharathi and Muralidaran K N.

+Reception

+Thinkal Menon of The Times of India rated the film 2/5 stars and wrote, "The plot looks good on paper, but the execution falters, with the script lacking logic and believability factor".